Janelle-Mills/Janelle-Mills.github.io/_posts/2021-08-21-DS31-Unit-1-Project.md

 ---

 ## Lambda DS31 - Unit 1 - Project 1: Does renewable energy availability relate to a happiness score?
-Typically, my content focuses on construction and mentorship opportunities.
-This week, I bringing a post from my data science course.
-The analysis describe below was done using Python language and Google Colab.
+My first data science project.
+The analysis described below was done using Python language and Google Colab.

 # I. How does renewable energy relate to happiness?
 [Renewable energy](https://www.nrdc.org/stories/renewable-energy-clean-facts#sec-whatis) is energy which is derived by harnessing the natural resources such as wind, solar, hydro, and geothermal.
 These sources are naturally replenished.